November 26, 2013

-The best way to lower energy prices is by developing clean, safe resources that will create permanent Virginia jobs while preserving our unique environment.
+Our Commonwealth could be leading the country on energy by developing clean, safe resources that will create permanent Virginia jobs while preserving our unique environment.
 Clean energy is the fastest growing industry in the U.S. today.
-Virginia should be leading the country in creating renewable energy jobs.
-Fracking risks our natural heritage for the benefit of a few campaign donors.
+Virginia should be leading the way in creating renewable energy jobs.
+Fracking risks our natural heritage for the benefit of a corporate special interests.

 Get the Facts: